 A: You should discuss this with your manager and share your concerns.
 Do not investigate the situation yourself.
-You may also contact the Employee Concerns 24-Hour Hotline or website (www.ethicspoint.lanl.gov, (844) 537-9524), Human Resources-Employee Relations, EA-Ethics, or other applicable office listed on the employee resources page.
+You may also contact the Employee Concerns Hotline or Website, (www.ethicspoint.lanl.gov, 844-537-9524), Human Resources-Employee Relations, EA-Ethics, or other applicable office listed on the employee resource page.